Seirdy/seirdy.one/content/posts/website-best-practices.md

 Screen reader implemen&shy;tations often skip punctuation marks like the exclamation point ("!").
 Ensure that meaning doesn't rely too heavily on such punctuation.

+Screen readers have varying levels of verbosity.
+The default verbosity level doesn't always convey inline emphasis, such as `<em>`, `<code>`, or `<strong>`.
+Ensure that your meaning carries through without these semantics.[^12] It does, however, convey symbols and emoji.
+Use symbols and emoji judiciously, since they can get pretty noisy if you aren't careful.
+Use `aria-label` atop symbols when appropriate; I used labels to mark my footnote backlinks, which would otherwise be read as <samp>right arrow curving left</samp>.

 I'll be adding more tips here shortly; watch this space.

 Testing